 Our vision is to establish MASARA as a leading research entity on music and wellbeing in South Africa.

 Our mission is to:

 • expand collective knowledge of diverse musical experiences;

-• develop relevant research in music and wellbeing in national and international settings; and
+• develop relevant research in music and wellbeing, as well as creative outputs, in national and international settings; and

 • pursue a cooperative research culture that is socially relevant and scientifically recognised.